arunshetty33/heptio-ark/README.md

 #More information

-* The documentation provides detailed information about building from source, architecture, extending Ark, and more.
+* https://heptio.github.io/ark/ provides detailed information about building from source, architecture, extending Ark, and more.